danfayal/ESP32memCARDlink/README.md

 P.S.: I honestly have no idea about PSXMemCard or PocketStation.
 I can be kinda lazy sometimes, you know?
 So if you decide to try it… well, do it at your own risk.
 I’m not responsible for any damage to your device (especially since those things are insanely expensive!).

 # TODO (maybe)

-- Fix the buffer garbage (what a pain in the @ss!)

 - Add a metadata interface (HEEEEEELLLLPPPPP!!!!)